jsaussereau/Odatix/docs/content/docs/examples/architectures/alu.md

 ## Where to go next

-- [Multiplier & Shift Register](/docs/examples/mult_shift_register/) — two more `BITS` sweeps, sharing the same configuration files, whose curves make a good three-way comparison with the ALU.
+- [Multiplier & Shift Register](/docs/examples/architectures/mult_shift_register/) — two more `BITS` sweeps, sharing the same configuration files, whose curves make a good three-way comparison with the ALU.
-- [Counter](/docs/examples/counter/) — the same architecture settings, one file and one always block.
+- [Counter](/docs/examples/architectures/counter/) — the same architecture settings, one file and one always block.
-- [Cordic](/docs/examples/cordic/) — where one parameter is no longer enough.
+- [Cordic](/docs/examples/architectures/cordic/) — where one parameter is no longer enough.
+- [All architecture examples](/docs/examples/architectures/) — the six designs and what each one adds.